Healthdirect Free Australian health advice you can count on.

 Key facts

-• A cochlear implant is a device that is surgically inserted into your inner ear to provide sound signals directly to your brain.
+• A cochlear implant is put in your inner ear to send sound signals to your brain.

 • It can help some people with severe hearing loss to hear better.